Protectorate General to Pacify the West: 8th century

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate) and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

+In 717 the Tibetan Empire attacked Gumo and the Stone City.

 General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Turgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Turgesh, Arab, and Tibetan force on 15 August 717.
-Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
+Qarluqs serving under Chinese command, under Ashina Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri, the Arab commander and his army fled to Tashkent after they were defeated.

 In 719 the Turgesh captured Suiye.
 In 720 the Tibetan Empire seized the Stone City.
 In the same year Tang bestowed titles upon the kings of Khuttal, Chitral, and Oddiyana In 722 Tang restored the king of Lesser Bolü to his throne.
 In 725 the king of Khotan (Yutian) rebelled but was immediately replaced with a Tang puppet by protectorate forces.

 In 726 the Turgesh attempted to engage in horse trade at Qiuci without prior authorization.
 The Turgesh Khagan Suluk used his marital relation with Princess Jiaohe to issue a decree ordering the Protector-General to engage in trade.
 However Princess Jiaohe was actually the daughter of Ashina Huaidao, and the Protector-General retorted: "How can an Ashina woman proclaim a decree to me, a military commissioner?!"
 In response Suluk attacked Qiuci.